 For information about the services provided by the CDP, please contact our office.
 There is required paperwork for all programs and waiting lists for some.
-The services are open to all children and families in the Traill, Steele, Griggs, Nelson and rural Grand Forks counties.
+The services are open to all children and families in the Traill, Steele, Griggs, Nelson and Grand Forks counties.

-The Child Development Programs prides itself in providing top quality services to the communities in the service area and Mayville State University.
+The Child Development Programs prides itself in providing comprehensive high quality services to the communities within our service area and at Mayville State University.